 Make sure you’ve got everything to hand and close by because things can move a little fast.

 First of all, break off enough chocolate you feel will be enough for your recipe.
 It’s better to have leftovers than not enough chocolate.
+You can always re-use the leftovers later (or eat… chef perks).

 Chop into segments using the ridges as guides, there’s no need to chop the chocolate smaller.
 In fact, the size of the chunks helps.
 Reserve slightly over a ¼ of the chocolate and set aside.
 Place the remaining ¾ into your heat proof bowl.